Once the first catboats had been built in the USA around the 1850´s it didn´t take long until the idea of

 copy of this boat to Europe.
 The early catboats in Germany were rather unique designs with a cat-rig, which the designers named "Catkreuzer" which means catcruiser.
 The majority of these designs

-were keel boats with no centre board boats.
+were keel boats with no centre boards.
 And also the width was not according to the american extreme ratio of length: width of 2:1.
-These much more trim designed boats need to carry a
+These much more trim designed boats need to carry a sufficient

 weight of ballast in order to provide the necessary stability.

 The characteristical "barndoor" rudders had not been used on german built catboats.
 The barndoor rudders have an unusual large surface area, as its name indicates

-their shape reminded to the door a barn.
+their shape reminded to the door of a barn.
 They had been a result of the needed suitability of the boats for shallow waters.
 The american type catboats with their solid and robust built

 barndoor rudders could, once the centreboard is up, easily be pulled up on to a beach or could be anchored in tidal zones with the boat resting on shore at low tide.
 These barndoor rudders needed

 to have a minimum of surface area in order to work efficiently.
 And the surface area that was needed could not be achieved by vertical extension of the rudders but by stretching the rudder in the

 horizontal direction further to the back.
 These long rudders tended to dip out of the water in wavy conditions, resulting in a more difficult steering behavior.
 So these needs of rudders with low

 depth was not that much apparent in Germany and particularly around the Berlin lakes and other inshore waters.
 Therefore german catboats had been designed with rudders of more depth and which